Quick Start

 This is hourly data from the GEFCom2014 Solar Track.
 CastSense should pay special attention to nighttime zeros, abrupt weather changes, and seasonal shifts.

-Start with a statistical plus foundation path using Theta together with TimesFM or Moirai.
-Human intervention matters most when labeling long cloudy periods and weather-abnormal days.
+Start with a statistical plus foundation experience path using Theta together with TimesFM or Moirai.
+Human input matters most when labeling long cloudy periods and weather-abnormal days, because those labels define applicability boundaries.

 Financial Time-Series Forecasting